alanperrow/StardewModding/README.md

        - (1) 5x6
        - (2) 5 steps; trapezoidal shape, each step increasing height by 1 on both sides. (useful for pivoting around a single point, planting in all directions)
          - 3x1, 5x1, 7x1, 9x1, 11x1
-   - Right-click should toggle the tool's range, so the player has more control over where they are planting.
+   - While holding the tool, pressing right-click toggles the tool's range, so the player has more control over where they are planting.

 <!--
 ===== SCRAPPED =====